reemapal/Feb_Inters_Batch/Logical_Task.md

 I Have Prepared a Excel Sheet in MarkDown in Table!

+# What is Markdown
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML)

 | | | | | | | | |
 |-|-|-|-|-|-|-|-|
 |SNO.|Attributes|Sub-attributes|Unit-Test| Hospital| |Indian Railways| |